Phone: 480.626.5855 info@ensignpartners.com

 Partnership and vendor agreements are foundational to how a business operates.
 They define ownership, responsibilities, obligations, expectations, and risk.
-Yet many business owners sign these agreements with limited legal review or instead rely on boilerplate templates, prior versions, or “standard” contract language that hasn’t been reviewed in years.
+Yet many business owners sign these agreements with limited legal review or, instead, rely on boilerplate templates, prior versions, or “standard” contract language that hasn’t been reviewed in years.

 In many cases, no harm results; everyone holds up their end of the bargain, and no one ever really has to worry about what the agreement actually says.
 But that’s a risky proposition.
 While one purpose of contract language is to spell out what everybody’s obligations are, equally important are the terms that indicate what happens when things go south.
 And if things do go south, those parts of the contract are the only parts that matter.